-7. Transformation of the Architectural Profession
+9. Transformation of the Architectural Profession

-- 7.1 Transformation is a Constitutional imperative in South Africa; therefore, transformation of the architectural profession is a key objective of the SACAP.
+- a) Transformation is a Constitutional imperative in South Africa; therefore, transformation of the architectural profession is a key objective of the SACAP.
 Transformation of education speaks to the ALS's ethos, structure, curriculum, demographic of students and staff and throughput of students.
-Although some progress has been made over the past two decades, more work needs to be done to progressively realise transformation. - 7.2 Transformation necessitates diversity and inclusivity.
-These concepts are defined below and serve as a starting point for achieving a common understanding of the transformation in architectural education. - 7.3 The transformation of an ALS is part of the criteria considered when a AB makes a recommendation after an accreditation visit.
+Although some progress has been made over the past two decades, more work needs to be done to progressively realise transformation. - b) Transformation necessitates diversity and inclusivity.
+These concepts are defined below and serve as a starting point for achieving a common understanding of the transformation in architectural education means. - c) The transformation of an ALS is part of the criteria considered when an Accreditation Board makes a recommendation after an accreditation visit.
 The ALS must report on the annual intake of students from previously disadvantaged background, dropouts and challenges faced by students from previously disadvantaged background, mechanism put in place by the educational institution to manage dropouts and improve throughput.